Roy-lab/Tutorial_for_Aboretum-based_DE_geneset_analysis/README.md

 ### \[Step 2\] Prepare input order file

-This text files is a simple list of sample names WITHOUT Ancestral nodes ("AncX").
+This text files is a simple list of sample names WITHOUT Ancestral nodes ("Anc#").
 This could be generated based on the tree file above by following command:
 ```
 cut -f1 arb_input/input_tree.txt |grep -v Anc > arb_input/orders.txt
 ```

 `arb_input/orders.txt` is the order file of our 5 samples example dataset which looks like:
 ```
 c2